© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wayside cross in St Peter's churchyard, Flushing is a scheduled monument protected by Historic England under reference 1015066.
 View the official record →

-Wayside cross in St Peter's churchyard, Flushing, is a medieval stone cross of uncertain date, though likely medieval in origin.
+Wayside cross in St Peter's churchyard, Flushing is a medieval cross of uncertain date, likely belonging to the later medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015066.

 Wayside cross in St Peter's churchyard, Flushing is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015066.